deejaygraham/deejaygraham.github.io/_posts/2012-07-15-using-trello-for-retrospectives.markdown

 layout: post
 title: Using Trello for Retrospectives
 published: true
-tags: [ agile, retrospectives, kanban, TFS, team ]
+tags: [ agile, retrospectives, kanban, tfs, team ]
 ---

 One of the things we routinely struggle with when it comes to retrospective